techqueria/website/content/about/code-of-conduct/_index.md

 After investigating, the Trust & Safety Committee has decided to ban [WHO] from Techqueria starting [DATE].

 [EXPLAIN WHY THERE WAS BAN]

-This decision is final and we thank you for bringing this to our attention.
 ```

 ## Documenting Code of Conduct Violators